Harry Groves

 Harry George Thomas Groves (2 March 1918 – 24 December 1997) was a male boxer who competed for England.

-Boxing career
+Biography

-Groves represented England and won a gold medal in the 60 kg division at the 1938 British Empire Games in Sydney, New South Wales, Australia.
+Groves represented England and won a gold medal in the 60 kg division at the 1938 British Empire Games in Sydney, Australia.

 He won the 1939 Amateur Boxing Association British lightweight title, when boxing out of the Devas ABC.

-Personal life

-He was a brewers drayman by trade and lived in Condell Road, Battersea during 1938.
+He boxed out of Watneys ABC and Devas BC. and at the time of the 1938 Games he was a brewers drayman by trade and lived in Condell Road, Battersea.